glisak/Rhetos-wiki/Data-model-and-relationships.md

-This article shows how to implement business entities and other data structures, how to define entity relationships and what backend technologies are readily available (database table, business layer C# classes, JSON web API).
+This article shows how to implement entities, how to define entity relationships and what backend technologies are readily available (database table, business layer C# classes, JSON web API).